octobercms/october/README.md

 You may also watch these introductory videos for [beginners](https://vimeo.com/79963873) and [advanced users](https://vimeo.com/172202661).
 There is also the excellent video series by [Watch & Learn](https://watch-learn.com/series/making-websites-with-october-cms).

-## Contributing

-Before sending a Pull Request, be sure to review the [Contributing Guidelines](.github/CONTRIBUTING.md) first.
-We are currently operating on a smaller staff and it may take some time to reach your issue.
-For priority issues, consider purchasing a [premium support plan](https://octobercms.com/premium-support).

 ## Coding Standards

 Please follow the following guides and code standards: